Wednesday, December 31, 2008

 Should I go see The Day the Earth Stood Still?

 Then I checked the Goog Reader and saw that one of my favorite science sites had also reviewed it.
-But before they launched into their ‘meh’ review, they typed one of the most depressing things I’ve read:
+But before they launched into their ‘meh’ review, they typed one of the most saddest things I’ve read:

 “...they [astrobiologists] [ed note: I bet it sounds cooler than it really is] have speculated that more advanced lifeforms are exceedingly rare: consider that for 85 per cent of the 4 billion years life has existed on Earth, no multicellular creatures arose.
 So the rapid extinction of many species here would be a significant blow to the biodiversity of the entire galaxy, not just the Earth’s.”